 The Bosch Institute is a major centre for medical research at the University of Sydney.
 It brings together basic and clinical research scientists to tackle major unsolved questions about the human body in health and in illness.

 The Bosch Distinguished Seminar Series comprises two "one hour" seminars which are held each year.
-The first program this year is "Renin, Genes and Finding the Cause of Hypertension", presented by Professor Emeritus Brian Morris on Thursday, 22 May 2014, at Lecture Theatre 104, New Law Building.
+The second program this year is "Vitamin D and muscle", presented by Professor Jenny Gunton on Thursday, 30 October 2014, at Lecture Theatre 104, New Law Building.
 Read more...

 Theme: The Human Heart: First Organ to Function, Last to Fail

 Venue: Great Hall, The Quadrangle, The University of Sydney

 The Bosch Scientific Meeting this year is devoted to studies of the failing human heart.
 We have assembled a wide range of experts from both Australia and overseas and they have many interesting tales to tell.
 Read more...

 Brian Morris receives Alva Bradley Lifetime Achievement Award